Shubh18s/passwordocean/howitworks.md

 * **Weak Master Passphrase:** If your Master Passphrase is short, simple, or easily guessable (e.g., "password123", "yourname"), an attacker could potentially brute-force it using a dictionary attack or by trying common patterns.
 Even with 600,000 iterations, a very weak passphrase could still be cracked.
 * **Inconsistent Service Names:** If you don't consistently use the *exact same* Service Name (including capitalization and spacing) for a given account, you won't be able to regenerate the correct password.
 This isn't a security flaw, but a usability one.

 In summary, while the underlying cryptographic algorithm is robust, the security of your generated passwords ultimately depends on the **strength and secrecy of your Master Passphrase**.
-Choose a long, complex, and unique Master Passphrase that you can remember, and ZenPass will provide strong, unique passwords for all your online needs.
+Choose a long, complex, and unique Master Passphrase that you can remember, and PasswordOcean will provide strong, unique passwords for all your online needs.